zq1412/Streamlit-LSTM-Stock-Prediction/README.md

 This is the code used to train the hyperparameters of the model.
 Optuna, a Baysian Hyperparameter Optimization library, is used to find the hyperparamters found in final_app.py.
 The hyperparameters for the model found in final_app.py are found using one stock's data, namely Adobe stock.
 The code for this file is adapted from the code found at this URL: https://unit8co.github.io/darts/userguide/hyperparameter_optimization.html

 ### 3. Final_model.ipynb
-This is the experimental code for the model based on one stock's data.
+This is the experimental code for the LSTM model based on one stock's data.

 ## Running the Application
 1. Clone repository